 Instead, my highlights came from the places I’d never heard of before arriving.
 Sunbathing in the surfing haven of Raglan, spotting two wild kiwis on my hike through the Bay of Islands, surviving my Tongariro Crossing hike, eating amazing food in Wellington, spending a night in Doubtful Sound (and learning to fish!), eating whitebait patties as we drove along the west coast of the South Island.

 And The Catlins.
 I’d never heard of it.
 Dave told me that it was at the bottom of the South Island so I assumed it would be cold, and expected I’d spend most of my time there shivering.

 An hour before arriving, the signal on my phone died.
 It wouldn’t return for the next three days while we drove around the bottom of New Zealand.
 We’d have no Wi-Fi, either.
 I’d be spending all my time offline — something that always makes me happy.

 I popped a couple of Dramamines as the asphalt turned to gravel and Dave made his rallying skills known.
 Our car skidded around narrow bends, bounced over bumps and potholes, and eventually led us to one of the prettiest views from anywhere I’d stayed in New Zealand so far.

-We’d booked at the Hilltop, which offered Dave and I a double room for just $85 a night while Dustin went for the bunk-bed option at $34 a night — great value for New Zealand.
+We’d booked at the Hilltop, which offered Dave and I a double room for just $85 a night — great value for New Zealand.
 It turned out to be money well spent when we discovered we were only people staying in the house and had the entire place to ourselves.